HyperLemons/simple-webui-colabs/README.md

 Added autocomplete extensions (https://github.com/DominikDoom/a1111-sd-webui-tagcomplete)

-Added easy way to mount drive and drop in saved settings
+Added easy way to mount drive and drop in options

 Need to fix/find fix for: